-The most valuable perk in Delta’s program is their Sky Club membership which allows guest access and also the potential for higher priority upgrades.
+The most valuable perk in Delta’s program is its Sky Club membership that allows guest access and also the potential for higher priority upgrades.
 The Sky Club benefit alone is worth several hundred dollars annually in savings, though you can purchase a similar membership for much less than the cost on other airlines.

 The Delta 360° program certainly provides an enhanced travel experience to top-spenders on Delta.
 Between Sky Club access, being able to speak with an agent faster, and potentially being able to upgrade more often, it’s a must-have for corporate travelers.

-It’s important to see if Delta 360° makes sense for you, though keep in mind you won’t be able to ask for the status and there’s no published criteria to earn it.
+It’s important to see if Delta 360° makes sense for you, though keep in mind you won’t be able to ask for the status and there are no published criteria to earn it.
 If you do give it a shot, you may risk it all for nothing!